 A search engine provides a list of webpages (with links), as a result, in response to your search query.
-And at times when you are in a hurry, going in-and-out with each suggested result can be a tedious process.
-So, for such times, if you have an iPhone 6S or later, you can 3D touch (hard press) on a link to have a peek at its content.
+And at times, when you are in a hurry, going in and out with each suggested result can be a tedious process.
+So, for such times, if you have an iPhone 6S or later, you can 3D-touch (hard press) a link to have a peek at its content.
 And when you are done, let go of it.

 20. iCloud Tabs

-If you want to pick up on your on-going search on Mac (in Safari), and want to continue with it on your iPhone/iPad, this trick can turn out handy.
-For this to work, you should enable iCloud-sync on Safari, on both your devices.
-With the tab (you want to open on your iPhone) open in Safari (on your Mac) hit the Tabs icon in Safari on your iPhone and scroll to the bottom to find the iCloud suggestion (for the tab open on your Mac) under your Mac’s name.
+If you want to pick up on your ongoing search on Mac (in Safari), and want to continue with it on your iPhone/iPad, this trick can turn out handy.
+For this to work, you should enable iCloud sync on Safari on both of your devices.
+With the tab (you want to open on your iPhone) open in Safari (on your Mac), hit the Tabs icon in Safari on your iPhone and scroll to the bottom to find the iCloud suggestion (for the tab open on your Mac) under your Mac’s name.